alordash/BotSmartScheduler/README-EN.md

 Smart Scheduler supports pictures, videos and files 💾 in reminders.
 Smart Scheduler stores tasks **separately** for every chat and can work in conversations.

+Smart Scheduler can be integrated to your [Trello](https://trello.com/) board!
+More details: /help_trello

 ### Supported commands:

 - 🗓 **/list** - Shows active tasks for current chat.